 1. Agriculture Business: orchids, cultivation, animal husbandry including silk worm raising, timbering, fishing.

-2. Industrial & Handicraft: Rice milling, Flour making, sugar, alcohol & non alcohol drinks, Ice cream, Pharmaceutical manufacturing, cold storage, timber, gold, silver and inlaid stone, wood carving, lacquer-ware, match making, cement etc, Dynamiting rocks, Manufacturing garments & shoes, Printing, newspaper publishing, silk weaving or silk printing, manufacture of finished products in silk.
+2. Industrial & Handicraft: Rice milling, Flour making, sugar, alcohol & non-alcoholic drinks, Ice cream, Pharmaceutical manufacturing, cold storage, timber, gold, silver and inlaid stone, wood carving, lacquer-ware, matchmaking, cement etch, Dynamiting rocks, Manufacturing garments & shoes, Printing, newspaper publishing, silk weaving or silk printing, manufacture of finished products in silk.

-3. Commercial: all retailing not in category C. Or trading not in Category C, selling food an drinks, trading of antiques & fine arts.
+3. Commercial: all retailing not in category C. Or trading not in Category C, selling food an drinks, trading of antique and fine arts.

-4. Service Industry: Tour agency, Hotels except Hotel management, photography, laundering, dress making and service jobs.
+4. Service Industry: Tour agency, Hotels except for Hotel management, photography, laundering, dressmaking, and service jobs.

 5. Land, water & i.e. Transport.